kennjr/NewsApp/README.md

 ## Support and contact details
 If you run into any issues while interacting with the application, you can contribute to it by: reporting the issue and probably suggest a fix for it

+## Future
+We're planning to add a sort and filter feature so that the user can be able to rearrange the results from their query based on some predefined filter and sort params

 ### License
 This software is publicly available under the [MIT](LICENSE) license